 Over the past few years, the principal active ingredient in turmeric known as curcumin - and its various chemical derivatives, the curcuminoids - have been shown to act powerfully within the human body and brain with tremendous implications for the treatment of many diseases.
 For example, oxidative damage and inflammation are known to play a critical role in aging and age-related diseases.
 Several studies have shown that their actions can be reversed by food polyphenols such as curcumin, resveratrol and catechins -all of which are now classified as anti-aging and brain-protective agents.
-Curcumin has even been added into memory loss supplements like IVL Memory Saver to help improve your memory naturally.
+Curcumin has even been added into memory loss supplements.

 - Production of beta-amyloid - formation of plaques and deposits in the brains of patients with Alzheimer's disease is directly related to disease severity.
 An abnormal form of the protein beta-amyloid is known to be the major component of plaques and deposits.
 Curcumin has been shown to lower beta-amyloid production and is therefore potentially capable of reducing disease risk by this mechanism.

 - Aggregation of beta-amyloid - under certain experimental conditions, individual beta-amyloid proteins can be made to 'aggregate', or join together to form fibrous structures similar to those that are found in plaques in the brains of patients with Alzheimer's disease.
 Curcumin not only prevented beta-amyloid aggregation in these experiments, but it also reversed it by dissolving any aggregates that had already formed.
 This suggests that curcuminoids can prevent plaque formation if administered at an early enough stage of Alzheimer's disease, and perhaps even prevent its progression to advanced stages.